aaronbloomfield/ics/hws/hw-paranoia.md

 Answer each of the above in the form of a bulleted list, with brief justifications or explanations as necessary.
 State any critical assumptions you decide to make.
 Your grade will be based on the thoroughness, realism, and thoughtfulness of your analysis.
+We are more interested in quality than quantity.
+But if you want a length estimate, then one or two sentences for each "brief_explanation", below, is reasonable.

 Pick two of the following scenarios.
 (If you answer more, we'll ignore the last one(s))